-If this has been too much to stomach for the print pioneers thus far – keep reading, all isn’t lost.
+If this sounds all too much like a dystopian future for the print pioneers thus far – keep reading, all isn’t lost.

 Despite the tremendous digital space that we’re engulfed in, recent statistics suggest that print will still stand the test of time – and by stand the test of time, we mean more than serving as a mere novelty item to decorate a coffee table.

 Annual statistics from global analytics company Neilsen Holding’s found that sales of paper books increased by 2% in 2016 and is set to continue in what has been noted as an increased interest in print by the younger generations.